-For those unfamiliar with Bing Webmaster Tools, this guide will walk you through the various features.
+For those unfamiliar with Bing Webmaster Tools, this guide will walk you through the various features available to all webmasters.

 Adding a Site

-The first step is to log in to BWT, enter the URL of your home page and click on the ADD button.
+The first step is to log in to Bing Webmaster Tools, enter the URL of your home page, and click on the ADD button.
 This takes you to a screen to enter a sitemap URL and to enter some basic day parting information.

 Once you've clicked the ADD button you'll be taken to the dashboard page where you'll see a thumbnail of the home page and a note informing you that you need to verify the site.
 To do so, click on the "Verify Now" text.